When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 Increased Project Speed

-Owners routinely identify “delivery schedule” as the most significant influence of project delivery method selection, which explains why design-build is quickly overtaking its traditional cousin.
+Owners routinely identify “delivery schedule” as the most significant influence of project delivery method selection, which explains why the method is quickly overtaking its traditional cousin.
 Owners want work done on time and the quicker, the better.

 “In design-bid-build, valuable time is consumed by the bidding process and by the creation and management of multiple contracts for each of the entities involved,” explains Water Online.
 “With design-build, there is typically no bidding process, and with only one contract, the process is significantly streamlined.”